Alessandro1103/obsidian/Vault1/Zettelkasten/Self-Supervised Learning.md

 ### Hope of Generalization

+>[!Info]
+In simple terms, pre-train a neural network refers to first training a model on one task or dataset.
+Then using the parameters or model from this training to train another model on a different task or dataset.

 With Hope of Generalization in machine learning, specifically focusing on how CNN are pre-trained and how this pre-training can potentially be transferred to other tasks:

 1. The process starts with large dataset (pre train data)